stevendaye/dnd-builder/README.md

 - **Add text block**: Located on the left hand side section, when clicked, this adds a new block of type _text_ to the list of blocks
 - **Add Image block**: Located on the left hand side section, when clicked. this adds a new block of type _image_ to the list of blocks

-  I implemented these 2 elements because I thought it would be great if after deleting all blocks form the editor, the user can add new blocks without reloading the page
+  - I implemented these 2 elements because I thought it would be great if after deleting all blocks form the editor, the user can add new blocks without reloading the page

 - **Media Assets**: I got inspiration of MailerLite's image upload modal.
 This represents a container of all used or applied images within the app.
 Think of it like after selecting a new image to the image block, that image is then stored in the media assets container to show you your recents working images that have been used so far

 - **Help Guide**: Located on the right hand section, this represents a section that serves as a guide on how to use the application.
-It tells the user how to _drag_, _duplicate_ and _delete_ blocks.
+It tells the user how to _drag_, _rearrange_, _duplicate_ and _delete_ blocks.
 It lists each icon with their description.

+### README: To change an image in an image block, hover over the desired image, you will then see the overlay with the text _Change image_.
+Click to open the image modal again